jojosisa/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

 ### Human Review Process
 - All AI-generated code was reviewed and tested for accuracy
 - AI-generated insights were validated against the data
-- Modified AI suggestions in the following ways: to fix surprising number of coding errors
+- Modified AI suggestions in the following ways: to fix a surprising number of coding errors

 ## Key Findings: *Refer to 'farmers.bliu.pdf'*

-### Finding: [Translating from Swahili is a major roadblock]
+### Finding: Translating from Swahili is a **major** roadblock
-- Created bi-, tri-, grams- to cut down on # of characters that needed to be translated
+- Created bi- and tri-grams in Swahili to reduce # of characters that needed to be translated
 - Tri-grams from Swahili questions are similar to English ones...
 - but need *better* lemmatization, normalizing tools, Swahili corpus, and translator.